-18. CONTINGENCIES AND COMMITMENTS (CONTINUED)
+18. CONTINGENCIES AND COMMITMENTS (CONTINUED) its businesses.
+Most of the errors and omissions claims are covered by professional indemnity insurance.
 In respect of self-insured deductibles applicable to those claims, the Company has established provisions which are believed to be adequate in the light of current information and legal advice.
 These provisions may be adjusted from time to time according to developments.
 The Company does not expect the outcome of those claims, either individually or in the aggregate, to have a material effect on the Company's financial condition, results of operations or liquidity.